 Certificate in Advising Small and Family Businesses (Cert.
 ASFB)

-Challenges of Small and Medium Enterprises (SMEs) and Family Businesses in Singapore
+Challenges of Small and Family Businesses in Singapore

-According to Statistics Singapore, there are 190,100 enterprises in Singapore (including companies, businesses, non-profit organizations, ministries and statutory boards) of which 99% are small and medium enterprises.
-One of the most pressing and complex challenges faced by this segment is effectively managing business risks and ensuring business continuity due to the incapacity or death of the owner(s).
-FARs attuned to the needs and issues faced by SME Owners are in a better position to provide essential solutions to help them navigate these challenges.
+According to Statistics Singapore, there are more than 190,000 Enterprises in Singapore, of which over 99% are Small and Medium Enterprises (SMEs).
+One of the most pressing and complex challenges faced by this segment is effectively managing business risks and ensuring business continuity due to the incapacity or death of the owner(s), and there is no means of predicting when untimely decisions may be necessitated in the event of ill-health or demise of the SME owner.

 FARs with the Certificate in Advising Small and Family Businesses (Cert.
 ASFB) have extensive knowledge of the complexities inherent in a family enterprise.
-The certification can help you penetrate this segment and develop business relationships with the business owners in a meaningful and rewarding way.
+The certification can help you penetrate this market segment and develop business relationships with the business owners in a meaningful and rewarding way.

 ASFB Program Introduction